mmdmoa/pygame-snake-tutorial/tutorial/english/step-2.md

-in this step we are going to complete our `EventHolder` class.
+In this step, we will complete the implementation of our `EventHolder` class.

-it's essential purpose is to fetch the events using `pg.event.get` and convert them to a more digestible format.
+Its primary objective is to retrieve events using the `pg.event.get` method and convert them into a more easily processable format.

+By doing so, we can simplify the process of event handling and make it more straightforward for us to manage events across our entire project.
+The `EventHolder` class will play a crucial role in our codebase, allowing us to easily manage and process events in a well-organized manner.

 # changes at core/event_holder

-here we add four attributes to our `EventHolder` class.
+In this step, we are adding four attributes to our `EventHolder` class.
+These attributes are:

-I made multiple lists that are going to contain any keys that are in pressed, released or held states. also , `should_quit` attribute is responsible to determine if the quit button was pressed.
+* `pressed_keys`: A list containing all keys that are currently in the pressed state.
+* `released_keys`: A list containing all keys that were released in the last frame.
+* `held_keys`: A list containing all keys that are currently in the held state.
++ `should_quit`: A boolean attribute responsible for determining whether the quit button was pressed.

+By using these attributes, we can keep track of the state of various keys and events in a well-organized manner, thereby simplifying our code and making it more maintainable.

 ```python
 def __init__( self ) :